microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 1. Change the CORS configuration of FHIR service as per the first screenshot in [this documentation](https://docs.microsoft.com/azure/healthcare-apis/fhir/configure-cross-origin-resource-sharing).

-2.Ensure your personal Azure Active Directory user account has the **FHIR Data Contributor** role assigned for your FHIR service.
+2. Ensure your personal Azure Active Directory user account has the **FHIR Data Contributor** role assigned for your FHIR service.

 3. In the Azure AD, **App Registration** for the **Postman** application, under **Authentication**, **Add a platform** of type **Single-page application** with redirect URI set to `https://localhost:44321/authentication/login-callback`.